BlueHost vs. DreamHost

-Recently, I added a DreamHost hosting account to my online properties.
-I wanted to try something new, see if the grass was any greener on the other side of the fence, and secure some more space & bandwidth for future domain names and increased overall traffic to my collection of websites.
+A few years back, I added a Dreamhost hosting account to shore up my server space and spread out my domains.
+I wanted to try something new, see if the grass was any greener on the other side of the fence, and secure some more space and bandwidth for future domain names to increased overall traffic for my collection of websites.

 Hosting Similarities:

 Both sites offer unlimited domains on a single account, automatic script and software installation, and a free domain name with registration.
 They also have privacy options for registered domains, which can be a useful way to avoid spam or scams directed at webmasters.
-PHP and MySQL is up to date, and I haven’t seen any software or incompatibility issues on either site.
+One difference with Bluehost is that you’ll have to pay a little bit extra each year to use the domain privacy plan.
+PHP and MySQL are both up to date, and I haven’t seen any software or database incompatibility issues on either site.

 BlueHost Advantages: